 Reduction mastopexy is a surgical procedure to reduce, raise and reshape sagging large breasts.
 It can also reduce the size of the areola, the darker skin surrounding the nipple.

 Before the surgery

 Depending on your age and family history, your surgeon may ask you to have a mammogram (breast x-ray) before surgery, in addition to some blood tests.

-Breast reductions are usually performed under anesthesia in a hospital where you can expect to stay one or two days.
+Breast reduction surgery is usually performed under anaesthesia in a hospital where you can expect to stay one or two days.
 It usually takes four to five hours.
 The procedure involves an anchor-shaped incision following the natural contour of the breast.